 Your personal essay is a very significant part of your application.
 It's your chance to share your voice with the admissions committee and describe something meaningful to you.
 Plus, you demonstrate your ability to consider and communicate ideas through writing.

-The Common App asks you to choose from one of five essay prompts, all of which ask you to share something insightful about your identity.
+The Common App asks you to choose from one of seven essay prompts, all of which ask you to share something insightful about your identity.
 Schools with their own applications will have different essay questions.

 Admissions officers want to get to know you, and are looking at depth of thought and quality of writing along with insight into your character and personality.
-Your personal essay is a challenging piece of writing, and it's a good idea to start at least two to three months before your deadlines to give yourself time to brainstorm, draft, elicit feedback, and revise.
+Your personal essay is a challenging piece of writing, and it's a good idea to start at least two to three months before your deadlines to give yourself time to brainstorm, draft, ask for feedback, and revise.

 Some schools also ask additional essay questions.
 These essays are usually shorter and may ask why you want to go to the school.
 Some questions are pretty unusual and call for you to get creative.